Sun wins 200 free via disqualification at world swimming

 The Chinese star touched second, but got elevated after Rapsys had already celebrated in the pool.

-Sun appeared surprised, but quickly sat on the lane rope and raised both arms in the air as a mix of cheers and boos rang out.
+Sun appeared surprised, clasping his hands to his face, but quickly sat on the lane rope and raised both arms in the air as a mix of cheers and boos rang out.

+Katsuhiro Matsumoto of Japan took silver.
+Martin Malyutin of Russia and Duncan Scott of Britain tied for bronze.

+Once again, Sun got shunned by a competitor on the medals podium.
+Scott kept his hands behind his back and refused to shake Sun’s hand, standing off on his own while the other medalists joined Sun to pose for photographers.

 Sun, the current Olympic champion in the 200 free, earned his third straight medal in the event at worlds and second gold in a row.